 For marijuana dispensaries that have been shunned by the traditional banking system, blockchain provides an alternative to doing business only in cash.

-Budbo, an app for finding pot products at local dispensaries, wants to offer a blockchain-powered seed-to-sale system for weed companies and has even launched its own cryptocurrency through an initial coin offering.
+Budbo, an app for finding pot products at local dispensaries, has wanted to offer a blockchain-powered seed-to-sale system for marijuana companies and even launched its own cryptocurrency through an initial coin offering.

 Legal marijuana offers practically endless startup opportunities for those with the drive to innovate.